Viscometer: Rectangular-slit viscometer

-Krebs Viscometer
+Krebs viscometer

-The Krebs Viscometer uses a digital graph and a small sidearm spindle to measure the viscosity of a fluid.
+The Krebs viscometer uses a digital graph and a small sidearm spindle to measure the viscosity of a fluid.
 It is mostly used in the paint industry.

 Miscellaneous viscometer types

 Other viscometer types use balls or other objects.
 Viscometers that can characterize non-Newtonian fluids are usually called rheometers or plastometers.
+Some instruments like capillary or VROC® viscometers can measure both Newtonian and non-Newtonian fluids.

 In the I.C.I "Oscar" viscometer, a sealed can of fluid was oscillated torsionally, and by clever measurement techniques it was possible to measure both viscosity and elasticity in the sample.

 The Marsh funnel viscometer measures viscosity from the time (efflux time) it takes a known volume of liquid to flow from the base of a cone through a short tube.
 This is similar in principle to the flow cups (efflux cups) like the Ford, Zahn and Shell cups which use different shapes to the cone and various nozzle sizes.
 The measurements can be done according to ISO 2431, ASTM D1200 - 10 or DIN 53411.

 The flexible-blade rheometer improves the accuracy of measurements for the lower-viscosity liquids utilizing the subtle changes in the flow field due to the flexibility of the moving or stationary blade (sometimes called wing or single-side-clamped cantilever).

+A rotating disk viscometer is the standard viscometer for measuring material viscosity and scorch time for rubber before vulcanization.